solliancenet/MCW-Azure-Synapse-Analytics/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

   -- Step:1 The Sale table has two Analyst values: DataAnalystMiami and DataAnalystSanDiego.
   --     Each analyst has jurisdiction across a specific Region.
 DataAnalystMiami on the South East Region --      and DataAnalystSanDiego on the Far West region.
-  SELECT DISTINCT Analyst, Region FROM wwi_security.Sale order by Analyst ;
+  SELECT DISTINCT Analyst, Region FROM wwi_mcw.CampaignAnalytics order by Analyst ;

   /* Scenario: WWI requires that an Analyst only see the data for their own data from their own region.
 The CEO should see ALL data.
       In the Sale table, there is an Analyst column that we can use to filter data to a specific Analyst value. */

   /* We will define this filter using what is called a Security Predicate.
 This is an inline table-valued function that allows
       us to evaluate additional logic, in this case determining if the Analyst executing the query is the same as the Analyst specified in the Analyst column in the row.
 The function returns 1 (will return the row) when a row in the Analyst column is the same as the user executing the query (@Analyst = USER_NAME()) or if the user executing the query is the CEO user (USER_NAME() = 'CEO') whom has access to all data.
   */